thosmos/filelink-owncloud/README.md

 # filelink-owncloud
-A Thunderbird add-on that enables uploading attachments to an OwnCloud account
+A Thunderbird add-on that enables uploading attachments to an OwnCloud or NextCLoud (testing) account

 ## Installation